By Răzvan Ion

 – – –

-GAY45 is committed to publishing a diversity of articles, prose and poetry.
+GAY45 is committed to publishing a diversity of journalism, prose, and poetry.
 We’d like to hear what you think about this or any of our articles.
-And here’s our email if you wanna send a letter: [email protected].
+And here’s our email if you want to send a letter: [email protected].

 – – –